OmeletsKitchen/RecipeBook/Dinner/Vegetarian/Sichuan_Green_Beans_With_Tofu.md

-From: One Pan & Done
+From: One Pan & Done by Molly Gilbert

 # Charred Sichuan Green Beans & Tofu